Yashpatel191001/Infostic-Solution-Official-Website/README.md

 ## Project Details

-Infostic Solution, a non-profit organization that provide remote internships to graduate or undergraduate students in various domains such as Data Science, Web Development etc.
+Infostic Solution, a non-profit organization that provides remote internships to graduate or undergraduate students in various domains such as Data Science, Web Development etc.

 ## You've to create a fully functional website with hosting for Infostic Solution.